ralmidani/reactnd-project-readable-starter/README.md

-# Readable API Server
+# Readable PRoject

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+This is the project for the final assessment project for Udacity's Redux course where we build a content and comment web app.
+Users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users are also able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This repository includes the code for the server-side API under `/api-server`, and the code for the client-side application under `/client`.

-## Start Developing

-To get started developing right away:
+## Running the project

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, run the following to get the client-side application running
-    - `create-react-app frontend`
     - `cd frontend`
+    - `npm install`
     - `npm start`

-## API Server
+## API Server README

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).